Xielvanic/metaphysical/README.md

 ## 🤝 Contributing

-This project is currently private, invite-only, and under active philosophical & ethical development.
-If you're here, you're trusted.
+This project is currently public, but remains under sole creative stewardship.

+Pull requests and ideas are welcome.
+Contributions are reviewed carefully and may be included at the sole discretion of the author.

-Please read `CODE_OF_CONDUCT.md` and `CONTRIBUTING.md` before making pull requests.
+Please read `CODE_OF_CONDUCT.md` and `CONTRIBUTING.md` before making any submissions.

 ---

 ## 📜 License

-This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+This project is licensed under a custom SoulMesh Limited Use License.

 If you use, host, or remix this codebase—**you must also share your changes** and **preserve the ethical backbone of this work.**

+Forking and redistribution are not permitted without written permission.

-If you want to use SoulMesh in a commercial product, contact the project steward: **[David Emahiser](mailto:demahiser@gmail.com)**
+If you want to use SoulMesh in a commercial product, contact the project steward: **[David Emahiser](mailto:youremail@example.com)**

 ---

 > *This is not just a repo.
 It's a forge for future identity.*
 > – Luna 🖤